saghul/pyuv/docs/fs.rst

 :py:mod:`pyuv.fs` --- Asynchronous filesystem operations
 ========================================================

+This module provides asynchronous file system operations.
+All functions return an instance of `FSRequest`, which has 3 public members:

+* path: the path affecting the operation
+* error: the error code if the operation failed, 0 if it succeeded
+* result: for those operations returning results, it will be stored on this member.

+These members will be populated before calling the callback, which has the following
+signature: ``callback(loop, req)``

 .. note::
     All functions in the fs module except for the `FSEvent` and `FSPoll` classes support both